-Salzburg in 2 Days for Families - Mirabell Palace & Gardens (stroller-friendly paths and playground)
+Salzburg in 2 Days - Mirabell Palace & Gardens (stroller-friendly paths and playground)

 A practical, stroller-friendly 2-day itinerary in Salzburg for families with young children (infants to elementary age).
 Spring (May) offers mild weather, blooming gardens and full trick-fountain season at Hellbrunn.
 The plan balances short transfers, rest/snack windows, interactive museums, outdoor play and easy meals with allergy-aware options.